Enrolments – Criteria

 Assemblies are held regularly each term.
-The date and time is dependent on the availability of the Performing Arts Centre.
 Information will be sent to you via SMS to ensure that parents and the community are able to attend.

 The Senior High School P&C School Canteen prepares lunches and refreshments for students and staff.
 The canteen opens before school and at recess and lunch.
 The canteen provides tasty and nutritious meals and is a major source of fundraising for the school.
 The canteen is run as a service to the school community.
 It is open all week.
 If you would like to volunteer, please phone the canteen manager on 9795 8620.
 Your assistance is greatly appreciated.